 Vitamin supplements are incredibly popular all over the world.
-Many people believe that taking vitamins can improve health or compensate for a poor diet.
+Many people believe that taking vitamins can improve health or make up for a diet that’s low in nutrients.

 There are several different types of vitamins, including chewable gummies.